sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

-Your Git repo URL will look similar like this (starting with "http://gitea-gitea" and ending in "flask-vote-app.git").
+Your Git repo URL will look similar like this (starting with `http://gitea-gitea` and ending in `flask-vote-app.git`).
 Make a note of it:

 ```
 http://gitea-gitea.apps.sandbox.openshift.com/user1/flask-vote-app.git